-- 1.Artificial Intelligence professionals earn a median salary of $136,620/year, with 25% job growth projected through 2032—much faster than average.
+- 1.Hakia ranks the best artificial intelligence degree programs in 2026 — artificial intelligence professionals earn a median salary of $136,620/year, with 25% job growth projected through 2032—much faster than average.

 - 2.Our top-ranked artificial intelligence programs are Carnegie Mellon University, University of Washington-Seattle Campus, and University of Southern California—selected based on graduation rates, program size, and career outcomes.